DanielDewberry/AnonAddyDataFetch/Readme.md

                               token filename

 positional arguments:
-  token                 The Addy.io API token filename              The filename to overwrite with CSV data
+  token                 The addy.io API token, or the file in which the token is the first line filename              The filename to overwrite with CSV data

 optional arguments: